 (ii) in the case of an inspector, a document signed by the Registrar and certifying that he is an inspector.

+[Section 15 amended by No. 24 of 2005 s.
+63.]

 16. Incriminating information, questions, or documents

 Without prejudice to the provisions of section 11 of the Evidence Act 1906, where under section 15 a person is required to —